helm/helm-www/docs/content/chart-best-practices/values.md

 categories = ["chart-best-practices"]
 type = "page"

-slug = "values-files"
+slug = "values"

 [menu.main]
-  url = "values-files"
+  url = "values"
   parent = "chart-best-practices"

 +++

 # Values

 This part of the best practices guide covers using values.
 In this part of the guide, we provide recommendations on how you should structure and use your values, with focus on designing a chart's `values.yaml` file.

 ## Naming Conventions